AgathaScoller/Python/README.md

 ## CODE STYLE

-Code follows principles of readability, modularity, and efficiency.
+- Code follows principles of **readability, modularity, and efficiency**
-Comments are used only when necessary to clarify technical decisions.
+- Comments are used only when necessary to clarify technical decisions
-Naming conventions comply with PEP 8 standards.
+- Naming conventions comply with **PEP 8** standards